 Note that these licenses will be applied to both voice and video calls.

 Recorded file storage

 Recorded files are automatically saved.
 Storage for any saved file is billed until the moment the file is removed from our servers.

-None of the above-mentioned charges apply to calls that are not answered due to any reason (busy, not available, etc.) considering the fact that nothing was recorded.
+None of the above-mentioned billing information applies to calls that are not answered due to any reason (busy, not available, etc.) considering the fact that nothing was recorded.

 Recorded audio and video files obtained via the Recording feature can be accessed using Infobip web interface and API.
 Besides recorded audio files, through this page you can also access the audio files created using the IVR Record Voicemail element.

 During peak hours, recorded files might be available after a short delay.
 Duration of the delay depends on the traffic load on our platform.

 Once you access the Recording page through the web interface you will see a list of audio and video files and multiple filters that will ease your search for a particular file.